TimSchoonbeek/IndustReal/readme.md

 ```

 ### Sensor and tracking information
 All data is recorded using the Microsoft HoloLens 2 and the [HL2SS library](https://github.com/jdibenes/hl2ss).
-The script used to record IndustReal is provided here (**to-do**).
 Every recording (e.g. 01_assy_1_1) contains 5 folders with the image data, named:

 * **rgb (PV Camera)**.
 RGB images in .jpg format.
 Resolution is 1080x720 pixels, recorded at 10 FPS.
 * **stereo_left and stereo_right (Visible Light Cameras)**.
 Grayscale images in .jpg format of the left-front and right-front cameras.
 Resolution is 640x480 pixels, recorded at 10 FPS.